mubix/cfdb/README.md

 ## Summary

-A brief summary of the vulnerability,
+A brief summary of the vulnerability

+## Exploitation

+A write up on how this vulnerabilit can be exploited with demo code or screen shots

+## Capabilities

+- List of possible uses for this vulnerability to give real-world uses

 ## Detection